vizubit/to-do-list/README.md

 # to-do-list
-created a to do list using jQuery
+created a simple to do list using jQuery